richardjharris/richardjharris.github.io/pages/2022-04-25-atomic-habits.md

 Make a list of your habits and consider if it "casts a vote towards your desired identity".
 Give them scores.
 Consider for example your list of actions in the morning after you wake up - can you adjust them to get yourself closer to your desired identity?
 Should anything be added or removed?

-More examples: "read a book" vs. "I am a reader". "make my bed" vs. "I am an organised person". "go to the gym even when it rains" vs. "I am committed to my fitness" or "I enjoy exercise".
+More examples: "read a book" vs. "I am a reader"
+"make my bed" vs. "I am an organised person"
+"go to the gym even when it rains" vs. "I am committed to my fitness" or "I enjoy exercise"

 It can often be useful to replace beliefs - e.g. get rid of "I'm not a morning person", if it doesn't help you get closer to your desired outcome.